AquaJo/RobloxStarter/README.md

 -   Check uplift rojo mesh syncing
 -   Want to exit? (start terminal)
 -   Fix rojoo-Plugin / find solution for start recognition
--   Upload git clone of Rojo(o) --> find solution for question how to include plugin
 -   Reset option (closing roblox, reopening with existing build)
 -   Rsync on build only should remove changed files in out again! / or other solution
 -   Local option for tarmac